When you run a marketing team, you have to juggle numerous moving parts.

 New hires should learn about your brand story, buyer personas, customer expectations, industry trends, and KPIs during orientation so they can hit the ground running and become productive as quickly as possible.

-You should also have a style guide and all brand assets accessible from a centralized location.
+It would help if you also had a style guide and all brand assets accessible from a centralized location.

 This will not only make it easy for team members to do their jobs but also allow them to easily share the information with content partners, guest authors, PR firms, and freelancers to maintain quality and streamline workflows.